EbrahimMo50/LearnLink_Backend/README.md

 custom policy authorization is defined and added to the services builder then are called losley-typed through Authorization("policy") annotation on endpoints consider making new policy providers and using them directly as annotations

 controllers have httpcontext from their base controller no need to inject the IHttpContext

+The application follows REST Api guidlines except applying the (Allow filtering, sorting, and pagination) on all possibly applicable GET endpoints and caching